berops/claudie/docs/claudie-workflow/claudie-workflox.md

 - Updates `currentState` in a `config`

 ## Kuber
-Kuber manipulates the cluster resources using kubectl.
+Kuber manipulates the cluster resources using `kubectl`.

 ### API
 ```go